AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 title: Guidance on how to deposit data at the AEA Data and Code Repository
 ---

+### Prior to upload

+Please verify:
+- [ ] your manuscript includes data citations (we provide summary [guidance here](https://www.aeaweb.org/journals/policies/sample-references), and some [additional guidance here](addtl-data-citation-guidance.md))
+- [ ] you have prepared a README that provides all the relevant information, as per our [template README](template-README.md).
+- [ ] your data and code deposit contains all code, including code to read in raw data, even when the data cannot be provided.

 ### General guidelines
 Start by following [instructions provided at the Repository](https://www.openicpsr.org/openicpsr/aea/deposit-instructions).